Homework Assignment No. 5 — Manual Mode.

 Usually, shooting in Manual Mode means you will use the camera’s built-in light meter.
 That meter can be set to meter the light coming from a point, from the entire scene, or from several key points.
-You can get the light meter just right by changing the camera’s sensitivity to light (ISO), the shutter speed, and the aperture until you center the light meter.
+You can get a good exposure by changing the camera’s sensitivity to light (ISO), the shutter speed, and the aperture until you center the light meter.
 If you know you want a darker image, do not center the light meter but put it on the negative side of center.
 For a brighter image, put it on the positive side.

 To make the image lighter, you can do three things: make the camera more sensitive to light by dialing in a higher ISO setting.
 Or, make the shutter speed longer (slower).
 Or, use a lower aperture number.

 To make the image darker, you can do three things: make the camera less sensitive to light by choosing a lower ISO setting.
 Or, make the shutter speed shorter (faster).
 Or, use a higher aperture number.

 Remember, changing the ISO controls noise, changing shutter speed controls motion blur, and changing aperture controls focus blur.